Show hiring managers you have the knowledge to succeed

 Master of Arts (MA) – Counseling | BBB University

 If you attended college at one institution – perhaps a community college – and then completed your education in another place, you only need to list the university where you completed your degree.
-All the employer wants to know is which college supplied you with your degree at the end of your education; they don't necessarily care or need to know how you arrived at this place.
+All the employer wants to know is which college supplied you with your degree at the end of your education; they don't necessarily care about how you arrived at that destination.
 Save that resume space for more important information.

 If you're still attending college for either your undergraduate or graduate degree, you can simply add an expected graduation year to this information.
-You can add a list of a few courses you've completed if
+You can also add a list of courses you've completed, as long as:

-• They're higher-level courses that are relevant to your job goals
+• They're higher-level courses that are relevant to your career goals

 If you earned a degree or certification more than 5 years ago, place your Education at the bottom of your resume and remove the graduation date.
 It's important to demonstrate you've earned the degree, but there's no need to draw attention to how long ago this occurred.

-Doing so will allow you to focus your resume on your skills, accomplishments, and professional history.
-For those who have many years of professional experience, education becomes less important because you should be moving forward in your career.
+Doing so will allow you to focus your resume on your skills, accomplishments, and professional experience.
+For those who have many years of experience, academic education becomes less and less important as you move forward in your career.
+Your professional career will hold more weight at this stage.

 Where does the Education section of your resume go?

-If you're new to the workforce and your new degree is your best selling point, the Education section should appear toward the top of your resume, because
+If you're new to the workforce and your new degree is your main selling point, the Education section should appear toward the top of your resume, because

-After you have a few years of relevant experience under your belt, the education section gets shifted to the bottom of your resume, and your work history will get pushed farther up on the page.
+After you have a few years of relevant experience under your belt, the education section gets shifted to the bottom of your resume so your work history can take over the prime real estate at the top of the page.

-Presenting your education on your resume in a thoughtful way will open a lot of employment doors.
-Here's what you should keep in mind as you write the Education section of your resume:
+Presenting your education on your resume in a thoughtful way can open a lot of employment doors.
+Here's what you should keep in mind as you write it:

-• You list education on your resume in a certain way based on what stage of your career you're at
+• The way you list education on your resume depends on what stage of your career you're at

 • The main components of your Education section are degree, major, school, years attended, and certifications